 - a) The longitudinal profile across the width of the vehicle crossing, vehicular access and any ramps within the parking facilities must comply with the Ground Clearance requirements of AS/NZS 2890.1-2004 and AS 2890.2-2018 for a B99 design vehicle. - b) Minimum headroom of 2200mm must be provided throughout the access and parking facilities.
 Minimum headroom of 2500mm must be provided above any disabled parking space(s). - c) The headroom must be measured at the lowest projection from the ceiling, such as lighting fixtures, and to open garage doors.
 Headroom at a 'sag' type grade change must be measured in accordance with Figure 5.3 of AS/NZS 2890.1-2004. - d) The layout and minimum dimensions of any standing area comply with clause 2.4 of AS/NZS 2890.1-2004 such that: - i.
-Car spaces and aisles adjacent to walls or fences are increased in width by an additional 300mm: - ii.
-End spaces are provided with an additional 1m aisle extension; and - iii.
-The location of columns within the carpark complies with figure 5.1 of AS/NZS 2890.1-2004; - e) The relative surface levels of the internal access from the road being controlled so that: - i.
-The surface levels at the property boundary match "alignment levels"; - The change in grade for any 2m length of access way does not exceed 1 in 8 (12.5%) unless suitable transitions are provided in accordance with AS2890.1; - iii.
-The maximum grade at any point does not exceed 1 in 5 (20%) or in the case of ramps greater than 20m in length 1 in 6 (16.7%); and - iv.
-The maximum grade at the property boundary does not exceed 1 in 20 (5%) within 6m of the property boundary;
+Car spaces and aisles adjacent to walls or fences are increased in width by an additional 300mm; - ii.
+End spaces are provided with an additional 1m aisle extension; and - The location of columns within the carpark complies with figure 5.1 of AS/NZS 2890.1-2004; - e) The relative surface levels of the internal access from the road being controlled so that: - i.
+The surface levels at the property boundary match "alignment levels"; - The change in grade for any 2m length of access way does not exceed 1 in 8 (12.5%) unless suitable transitions are provided in accordance with AS2890.1; - The maximum grade at any point does not exceed 1 in 5 (20%) or in the case of ramps greater than 20m in length 1 in 6 (16.7%); and - The maximum grade at the property boundary does not exceed 1 in 20 (5%) within 6m of the property boundary; - f) The vehicle egress is designed such that there are no obstructions to lines of sight, along with the footpath and the roadway for drivers of egressing vehicles. - g) The curved section of the ramp is designed in accordance with AS/NZS 2890.1-2004 with grades measured along the inside radius. - h) The vehicular access must be amended to provide clear sight lines (triangles) to pedestrians in street frontage in accordance with the requirements of Clause 3.2.4(b) of AS/NZS 2890.1-2004. - i) All loading docks and parking bays are designed such that all vehicular movements to and from the proposed development are in a forward direction.

-- f) The vehicle egress is designed such that there are no obstructions to lines of sight, along with the footpath and the roadway for drivers of egressing vehicles. - g) The curved section of the ramp is designed in accordance with AS/NZS 2890.1-2004 with grades measured along the inside radius. - h) The vehicular access must be amended to provide clear sight lines (triangles) to pedestrians in street frontage in accordance with the requirements of Clause 3.2.4(b) of AS/NZS 2890.1-2004. - All loading docks and parking bays are designed such that all vehicular movements to and from the proposed development are in a forward direction. - j) Loading / unloading facilities must be provided on-site in accordance with the requirements of AS2890.2 2002. - k) All loading docks and parking bays are designed such that all vehicular movements to and from the proposed development are in a forward direction. - A bicycle storage area must be provided to accommodate the numerical requirements of DCP and be designed in accordance with relevant provisions of AS 2890.3-2015. - m) Provision of a Watts' profile speed hump or similar device and associated stop sign and holding line on the vehicular access, near the boundary to the lane to ensure exiting vehicles stop and give way to pedestrian traffic on the footpath.
+- j) A bicycle storage area must be provided to accommodate the numerical requirements of DCP and be designed in accordance with relevant provisions of AS 2890.3-2015. - k) Provision of a Watts' profile speed hump or similar device and associated stop sign and holding line on the vehicular access, near the boundary to the lane to ensure exiting vehicles stop and give way to pedestrian traffic on the footpath.

-40. Flood Compatible Fence
+30. Flood Compatible Fence